5 Benefits of Oolong Tea for a Tasty, Healthy Life

 While not all of these benefits have been confirmed by the scientific research, doctors and researchers have observed that oolong tea does have some health benefits explained below.

-Oolong tea leaves come from a plant called Camellia sinensis, which has chemical compounds that were observed to reduce risk of a particular type of skin cancer.
-Researchers also found it reduced urinary tract symptoms.
+Oolong tea leaves come from a plant called Camellia sinensis, which has chemical compounds that were observed to reduce risk of a particular type of skin cancer (1).
+Researchers also found it reduced urinary tract symptoms (2).

-It also has less caffeine than green tea, making it an ideal drink for people with chronic heart diseases.
+It also has less caffeine than green tea, making it an ideal drink for people with chronic heart diseases (3).

-A small study published in the Journal of Medical Investigation showed that oolong tea improved metabolism and promoted weight loss.
+A small study published in the Journal of Medical Investigation showed that oolong tea improved metabolism and may help you lose weight.
 The researchers tested participants' “Resting Energy Expenditure” and “Energy Expenditure” after drinking oolong tea, a green tea, and water.
 It found that people who drank oolong tea had a higher REE and EE than plain water and green tea both.
 This study suggests that if you are working on improving your fitness and losing weight, regular oolong tea consumption may help.

-Though oolong tea does contain caffeine, the study found that properties of oolong tea, rather than caffeine, promotes fat oxidation, or weight loss.
-For this reason, oolong tea is a good option for people with cardiac problems, nursing mothers, or other people who cannot have large amounts of caffeine.
+Though oolong tea contains caffeine, the study found that properties of oolong tea, rather than caffeine, promotes fat oxidation, or weight loss.
+For this reason, oolong tea is a good option for people with cardiac problems, nursing mothers, or other people who cannot have large amounts of caffeine (4).

-Researchers have found a relationship between drinking oolong tea and lowering cholesterol levels: They found that people who drank at least 10 ounces of oolong tea daily had lower risk of high total cholesterol, triglyceride, LDL cholesterol levels.
+Researchers have found a relationship between drinking oolong tea and lowering cholesterol levels: They found that people who drank at least 8 ounces of oolong tea daily had lower risk of high total cholesterol, triglyceride, LDL cholesterol levels.
+The research consisted of 76,979 individuals who consumed oolong tea daily for several years (5).

-In a separate study, researchers found that people who drink oolong tea daily also have a lower risk of heart disease in the long term.
+In a separate study, researchers found that people who drink oolong tea daily also have a lower risk of heart disease in the long term (8).

-According to the National Cancer Institute, there is insufficient research to confirm that oolong tea lowers the risk of cancer.
-However, there are a number of small studies that suggest that oolong tea may inhibit skin, lung, and ovarian cancer.
+According to the National Cancer Institute, there is insufficient research to confirm that oolong tea reduces a person’s cancer risk.
+However, there are a number of small studies that suggest that oolong tea may inhibit skin, lung, and ovarian cancer (9).

 Laboratory and animal studies found polyphenol chemicals, which are naturally occuring in oolong teas, may protect cells from DNA damage, and possibly inhibits tumor cell growth.
-Tea polyphenols may also improve the immune system.
+Tea polyphenols may also improve the immune system (10).

 While the early research in the efficacy of tea polyphenols is promising, researchers do not yet understand how or why it is effective, and are not recommending tea consumption in cancer treatment at this time.

 Researchers have found that drinking oolong tea did not improve blood sugar levels or insulin levels.
-However, drinking oolong tea may lower the risk of Type 2 diabetes.
+However, drinking oolong tea may lower the risk of Type 2 diabetes and prevent diabetes symptoms.

 Cavities and Tooth Health